usmanmani1122/agoric-3-proposals-temp-fork/README.md

 ## Future work

 - [ ] include a way to test soft patches that weren't proposals (e.g. PismoB)
-- [ ] documentation and tooling for debugging
 - [ ] separate console output for agd and the scripts (had been with tmux before but trouble, try Docker compose https://github.com/Agoric/agoric-sdk/discussions/8480#discussioncomment-7438329)
 - [ ] way to query capdata in one shot (not resorting to follow jsonlines hackery)
 - [ ] within each proposal, separate dirs for supporting files so images don't invalidate